sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

         C:\Windows\System32\Sysprep\sysprep /unattend:c:\recovery\oem\Unattend.xml /generalize /oobe /shutdown

-1. Connect “**USB-A**”and boot the Reference computer.
+1. Connect "**USB-A**" and boot the Reference computer.

-2. After WinPE has been booted connect **USB-B**
+2. After WinPE has been booted, connect **USB-B**.

-    **Troubleshoot: The reference system was shutdown.
+    Troubleshoot: The reference system was shutdown.
 While turning on, if the system continues to boot from Internal HDD, Windows will enter the specialize pass and then the OOBE pass.
 In order to capture a generalized and stable image, none of the Windows passes must be completed.
 To fix this, we need to generalize the image again, and at the OOBE screen, press &lt;Ctrl&gt;+&lt;Shift&gt;+&lt;F3&gt;.
 The system restarts and boots in Audit mode.
 In Audit mode, Sysprep the system by using the OOBE Shutdown and Generalize switches, as explained previously.
-After the system reboots, make sure to boot from USB-A to WinPE. **
+After the system reboots, make sure to boot from USB-A to WinPE.

-    **If the system still boots with internal HDD, please make sure USB boot is prioritized instead of HDD boot.
-To do so, it may be neceesary to enter the Reference Computer BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.**
+    If the system still boots with internal HDD, please make sure USB boot is prioritized instead of HDD boot.
+To do so, it may be neceesary to enter the Reference Computer BIOS menu and adjust the boot priority order so that the USB Key is at the top of the list.

 1. Identify Windows Partition Drive letter.